jguida941/Rest_Api_GameAuth_Terminal/README.md

 <br>
 **A secure, scalable REST API for game authentication and user management**

-**I am still building this.
+**Note: I am still building this.
 This is not a release, look at the roadmap if you'd like to contribute!**
 <br>
-**Still need to unit test completly but I have many projects I am working on!**
+**I Still need to unit test completly but I have many projects I am working on!**
 <br>
-**Any quesitons email me at justin.guida@snhu.edu**
+**If you have any quesitons feel free to email me at justin.guida@snhu.edu**